 Dye-Sublimation Printing is quickly gaining popularity among promotional product printers because of its diverse application on a diverse range of products.

-It yields permanent color which is embedded in the substrate or fabric, rather than printed on the surface.
-Dye-sublimated fabric won’t fade or crack even after multiple items of washing and images don’t chip, peel or scratch.
+It yields permanent color, which is embedded in the substrate or fabric rather than printed on the surface.
+Dye-sublimated fabric won’t fade or crack even after multiple items of washing and images don’t chip, peel, or scratch.

-Fabrics: Dye-sublimation encompasses a wide range of fabric for designing.
+Dye-sublimation encompasses a wide range of fabric for designing.
 The choice comes in two different types: woven texture such as exterior banners and signage and knit materials such as custom apparel, flags, banners, table covers, etc.

-Sports and Fashion Apparel: From sports t-shirts to cycling jerseys to baseball caps, it can be dye-sublimated and moreover you can reap the opportunity of the ever-growing popularity of sports and fashion apparel.
+From sports t-shirts to cycling jerseys to baseball caps, it can be dye-sublimated, and you can reap the opportunity of the ever-growing popularity of sports and fashion apparel.

-Printing is only the first step in dye-sublimation; to transfer it on a product, you need heat and pressure.
+The print is only the first step in dye-sublimation; to transfer it on a product, you need heat and pressure.